/ Maritime and Inland Waterway Transport

 Problems in the Maritime and Inland Waterway Transport sector

-The work in maritime transport is filled with challenges.
-Here are some of the most common issues faced by seafarers and port workers:
+Work in maritime transport is full of challenges.
+Here are some of the most common problems faced by seafarers and port workers:

-Difficult working conditions – long shifts and physical strain - working in harsh weather conditions, noise, dust, etc.
+❌ Difficult working conditions – long shifts and physical exertion - working in harsh weather conditions, noise, dust, etc.

-Safety risks – dangerous situations on the ship or in the ports - risk of incidents with heavy machinery or cargo.
+❌ Safety risks – hazardous situations on board or in ports - risk of accidents with heavy machinery or cargo.

-Low pay – labor is often inadequately compensated, especially with short-term contracts or through subcontractors, leaving workers without stable income.
+❌ Low pay – labor is often not adequately compensated, especially under short-term contracts or through subcontractors, leaving workers without a stable income.

-Lack of effective social protection – limited rights and opportunities for development, poor enforcement of labor legislation and international standards, especially in concessioned ports.
+❌ Lack of effective social protection – limited rights and opportunities for development, weak enforcement of labor legislation and international standards, especially in concessioned ports.

-Outdated infrastructure and equipment – insufficient automation and poorly maintained facilities that delay cargo handling and increase the risk of accidents.
+❌ Outdated infrastructure and equipment – insufficient automation and poorly maintained facilities that slow down cargo handling and increase the risk of accidents.

 These problems affect not only the workers but also the efficiency of the entire sector.

-The work in maritime transport is filled with challenges.
-Here are some of the most common issues faced by seafarers and port workers:
+Work in maritime transport is full of challenges.
+Here are some of the most common problems faced by seafarers and port workers:

-Difficult working conditions – long shifts and physical strain - working in harsh weather conditions, noise, dust, etc.
+❌ Difficult working conditions – long shifts and physical exertion - working in harsh weather conditions, noise, dust, etc.

-Safety risks – dangerous situations on the ship or in the ports - risk of incidents with heavy machinery or cargo.
+❌ Safety risks – hazardous situations on board or in ports - risk of accidents with heavy machinery or cargo.

-Low pay – labor is often inadequately compensated, especially with short-term contracts or through subcontractors, leaving workers without stable income.
+❌ Low pay – labor is often not adequately compensated, especially under short-term contracts or through subcontractors, leaving workers without a stable income.

-Lack of effective social protection – limited rights and opportunities for development, poor enforcement of labor legislation and international standards, especially in concessioned ports.
+❌ Lack of effective social protection – limited rights and opportunities for development, weak enforcement of labor legislation and international standards, especially in concessioned ports.

-Outdated infrastructure and equipment – insufficient automation and poorly maintained facilities that delay cargo handling and increase the risk of accidents.
+❌ Outdated infrastructure and equipment – insufficient automation and poorly maintained facilities that slow down cargo handling and increase the risk of accidents.

 These problems affect not only the workers but also the efficiency of the entire sector.

-The work in maritime transport is filled with challenges.
-Here are some of the most common issues faced by seafarers and port workers:
+Work in maritime transport is full of challenges.
+Here are some of the most common problems faced by seafarers and port workers:

-Difficult working conditions – long shifts and physical strain - working in harsh weather conditions, noise, dust, etc.
+❌ Difficult working conditions – long shifts and physical exertion - working in harsh weather conditions, noise, dust, etc.

-Safety risks – dangerous situations on the ship or in the ports - risk of incidents with heavy machinery or cargo.
+❌ Safety risks – hazardous situations on board or in ports - risk of accidents with heavy machinery or cargo.

-Low pay – labor is often inadequately compensated, especially with short-term contracts or through subcontractors, leaving workers without stable income.
+❌ Low pay – labor is often not adequately compensated, especially under short-term contracts or through subcontractors, leaving workers without a stable income.

-Lack of effective social protection – limited rights and opportunities for development, poor enforcement of labor legislation and international standards, especially in concessioned ports.
+❌ Lack of effective social protection – limited rights and opportunities for development, weak enforcement of labor legislation and international standards, especially in concessioned ports.

-Outdated infrastructure and equipment – insufficient automation and poorly maintained facilities that delay cargo handling and increase the risk of accidents.
+❌ Outdated infrastructure and equipment – insufficient automation and poorly maintained facilities that slow down cargo handling and increase the risk of accidents.

 These problems affect not only the workers but also the efficiency of the entire sector.